bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 -------------------------------------------------------

-MobileNetV2 [2_] introduced a new type of neural network architectural building block often known as "MBConv".
+MobileNetV2 [2_] introduced a new type of neural network architectural building block often referred to as "MBConv".
 The two big innovations here are inverted residuals and linear bottlenecks.

 First to understand inverted residuals, let's take a look at the basic